 The Board has delegated to the Compensation Committee the authority to determine all matters of executive compensation and benefits.
 The Compensation Committee has delegated to our CEO the responsibility of issuing limited equity grants to new non-executive employees based on a pre-approved schedule and grant guideline.
 The Compensation Committee may, to the extent permitted under applicable law and regulations and the company's Certificate of Incorporation and bylaws, delegate to one or more designated members of the Board the authority to perform specific duties and responsibilities of the Compensation Committee.
-The independent compensation consultant hired by the Compensation Committee, Aon, is retained directly by the Compensation Committee.
-And not on behalf of our company's management, to provide independent advice and recommendations on competitive market practices and specific compensation decisions.
+The independent compensation consultant hired by the Compensation Committee, and not on behalf of our company's management, to provide independent advice and recommendations on competitive market practices and specific compensation decisions.
 The company subscribes to Aon's Radford Global Compensation Database to gain access to data needed for benchmarking for a variety of roles across the company.
 The Compensation Committee determined that this retention of Aon did not raise a conflict of interest.